Making Mock Recalls a routine business practice – A step-by-step guide

-This begs the question, “Are you ready?”
-Is your company prepared should a product, food item, or food ingredient be recalled?
+This begs the question: Is your company prepared should a product, food item, or food ingredient be recalled?

-Without making mock recalls a routine practice for your business, you’ll be entering a crisis unprepared—which is a perfect storm for a PR catastrophe.
+Without making mock recalls a routine practice for your business, you’ll be entering a crisis unprepared—which is a perfect storm for a catastrophic impact on your customers, employees, and brand.
 But, by routinely testing and fine-tuning your process and systems, you ensure your organization is ready to act when the time comes.

 The goal of any mock product recall or food recall is to poke holes in your system, identify weak spots in your process, and highlight your deficiencies.
 This will help you make improvements along the way.

-While there’s no doubt that you want to strive for perfection, mistakes are expected, and it’s better to get them out of the way now, when your business’ reputation and your customers’ health and safety aren’t in jeopardy.
+While there’s no doubt that you want to strive for perfection, mistakes are expected, and it’s better to get them out of the way now when your business’s reputation and your customer’s health and safety aren’t in jeopardy.

-According to Quality Assurance Magazine, the keys to an effective mock recall mock are:
+According to Quality Assurance Magazine, the keys to an effective mock recall are:

 - Be realistic